Skip To Main Content

 Talent Show

 The SAC sponsors an annual Talent Show for the Summer Programs community.
-Students and adults alike are welcome to take the stage to share their passion and skill in a wide array of areas including voice, music, theater, dance, agility, and stand-up comedy.
+Students and adults alike take the stage to share their passion and skill in a wide array of areas including voice, music, theater, dance, agility, and stand-up comedy.

 Class Dress